Estimated reading time: 5 minutes

 - As part of a marinade, it adds oomph to any baked or roast dish you’re planning.
 For eg, add a tablespoon (or more) of this to our Sichuan Roast Chicken, for an even spicier result.

-- And it is also the defining ingredient of a favourite Sichuan dish called Kou Shui Ji (Spicy Sichuan Chicken), sometimes better known as the awful sounding Saliva Chicken!
-We’ll be making that soon, hence today’s recipe.
+- And it is also the defining ingredient of a favourite Sichuan dish called Kou Shui Ji (aka Saliva Chicken), sometimes better known as the awful sounding Saliva Chicken!

 - 2 star anise petals